metricswave/backend/content/collections/documentation/documentation.md

 ### 🔗 Integrations

+- [React](/documentation/integrations/react): free, open-source JavaScript library utilized for crafting user interfaces based on components.
-- [FlutterFlow](/documentation/integrations/flutterflow): FlutterFlow is a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.
+- [FlutterFlow](/documentation/integrations/flutterflow): a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.

 ---